braincogsci/literature-thesis/lt-manual.md

-# Literature Thesis Manual
+# Manual Literature Thesis Brain and Cognitive Sciences

 ## Introduction
 The ability to review and synthesize information from a variety of sources is a key skill for academic researchers.
-The module *Literature Thesis* in the research master Brain and Cognitive Sciences is an opportunity for students to practice and develop the skills that are necessary to give a state-of-the-art overview of existing research, on a topic of the student’s choosing.
-The *Literature Thesis* should not reflect original research by the student (unless it is already published in a peer-reviewed journal), but instead collect and integrate existing work.
+The module *Literature Thesis Brain and Cognitive Sciences* is an opportunity for students to practice and develop the skills that are necessary to give a state-of-the-art overview of existing research, on a topic of the student’s choosing.
+The Literature Thesis should not reflect original research by the student (unless the student already published it in a peer-reviewed journal), but instead collect and integrate existing work.

 The most recent version of this manual can always be found on Github:
-[https://github.com/tijmz/literature-thesis/blob/master/lt-manual.md](https://github.com/tijmz/literature-thesis/blob/master/lt-manual.md).
+[https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md](https://github.com/braincogsci/literature-thesis/blob/master/lt-manual.md).
 Major changes are only applied at the end of a semester, but minor issues such as typos or ambiguities are resolved on a continuous basis.

 ## Content
-For the Literature Thesis, the student is expected to collect information on a specific subject in a short period, to make a structured summary of this information and to give a critical evaluation of the existing knowledge.
-A critical evaluation entails that, in addition to classifying known data, the student shows his/her own views on the literature.
-This could be a consideration of the shortcomings of existing knowledge and a suggestion as to how new understanding might be obtained in the future.
+The final product created by the student should contain:

+* A clear and motivated research question
+* A comprehensive overview of the existing literature
+* A critical discussion of the existing literature, leading to a clear position
+* A section detailing how the conclusion of the thesis relates to other disciplines (i.e. how could the outcome contribute to other fields, or how could other fields provide a more complete answer to the research question).

 ## Size of thesis
 All this should be done in eight weeks full time, or 336 hours.
 The way these hours are spent will differ per discipline and per project.
 Sometimes the collection of sources will be especially time-consuming, other times the interpretation or comparison of sources will be the lion's share of the work.
 The supervisor and the student should make sure there is a planning that reflects the time limit and should agree on a word count in advance.